elroynoel-ctrl/01-Enterprise-Campus-Network-Foundation/Documentation/Troubleshooting.md

 ## Overview

-This document outlines common issues that may occur during deployment of the Enterprise Campus Network Foundation lab and the methods used to identify and resolve them.
+This document outlines common issues that may occur during the deployment of the Enterprise Campus Network Foundation lab.
+While not every issue was encountered during implementation, each scenario represents a common enterprise networking problem along with the recommended verification and resolution steps.

 ---